eSpaceEPFL/marsis-sharad-tracks-db/README.txt

 /***************************************************************************
-This is a collection of script to populate a PostgreSQL + PostGIS DB of MARSIS and SHARAD tracks
+This is a collection of scripts to populate a PostgreSQL + PostGIS DB of MARSIS and SHARAD tracks

                              -------------------